Sortland Municipality: Midnight Sun and Aurora Borealis

 Polar night occurs in Sortland from 30 November to 12 January when the sun remains below the horizon and is not visible at all.
 The return of the sun is an occasion for celebration in Northern Norway, known as "Soldagen" (lit.
 'Day of the sun') which is commonly celebrated with children getting the day off from school.
 The polar night does not mean that it becomes totally dark, typically daylight is visible for a few hours around noon.

-Sortland and the Vesterålen region are perfect for observing the spectacular Aurora Borealis (Northern Lights) phenomenon.
-The aurora borealis trails its multi coloured banner across the sky and the moon lights the scene making it a breathtaking experience.
-Pictures taken here have been presented in National Geographic Magazine.
+Sortland and the wider Vesterålen region are locations which the Aurora Borealis (Northern Lights) can be observed.
+Photographs of the phenomenon taken in the area have been published by National Geographic.

 Climate

 Sortland has a subpolar oceanic climate.
 The weather station (Sortland-Kleiva) has been recording since January 1956.
 The record high of 31 C was set on 29 July 2018.
 The record low -13.5 C was set in January 2016 (extremes available since 2004).
 The average date for the last overnight freeze (low below 0 °C) in spring is 7 May and average date for first freeze in autumn is 14 October giving a frost-free season of 159 days (1981-2010 average).